neurallatents/neurallatents.github.io/README.md

 #### Is NLB one benchmark or many benchmarks?
 NLB aims to regularly organize benchmark suites, a collection of tasks, datasets, and metrics around a theme in neural latent variable modeling.
 For example, the first benchmark suite will emphasize general population modeling.

+### Contact
+The Neural Latents benchmark is being led by the Systems Neural Engineering Lab in collaboration with labs across several universities.
+General inquiries should be directed to [Dr. Pandarinath](mailto:chethan.pandarinath@emory.edu?subject=[Neural%20Latents]).